 It is a fruitless exercise, however, to try to lay the blame of these shortcomings on the English curriculum advisory committee, or any of the educational bodies that have risen in the curriculum’s defence.
 As the first of its kind, Australia’s existing national curriculum has naturally inspired controversy; but in reality, it is only the latest in a long line of State curricula that have shared largely the same issues.

 After the 1970s, postmodernism, poststructuralism, child-centred learning theory, and other similar philosophies took hold in the education sphere across the English-speaking world.
-Postmodernism - a series of philosophical movements which emerged from continental Europe in the 1960s - is generally characterised by extreme subjectivism and the suspicion or rejection of societal norms.
-With respect to literature, postmodernists and their kin quickly called into question what exactly literature was, whether a defined body of literature existed beyond, or as more than, social construct, and - absurdly - whether there was as much to be gained from studying a contemporary novel that nobody would remember in fifty years as there was from studying Dickens.
-Postmodernists, and their ilk, therefore called into question the very value of our literary heritage.
+Postmodernism—a series of philosophical movements which emerged from continental Europe in the 1960s—is generally characterised by extreme subjectivism and the suspicion or rejection of societal norms.
+With respect to literature, postmodernists and their kin quickly called into question what exactly literature was, whether a defined body of literature existed beyond as more than social construct, and—absurdly— whether there is as much to be gained from studying a contemporary novel that nobody will remember in fifty years as there is from studying Dickens.
+Postmodernism, and its ilks, therefore called into question the very value of our literary heritage.

 Likewise, child-centred learning theory shifted the focus from ‘content’ to abstract ‘learning skills’.
 Since child-centred learning theorists are particularly concerned about engaging the interests of the students (even if it should be at the cost of covering content), child-centred learning apparently also made the prospect of tackling Dickens unappealing to many teachers.
 Instead, readings are supposed to be chosen to reflect the perceived ‘interests’ of the students, or else to promote their ‘ethical’ development.